Manage Energy on Your Network

 Compare energy across sites

-To analyze energy across your network, Catalyst Center ranks sites based on energy consumption, estimated emissions, estimated cost, and carbon emissions intensity.
+To analyze energy across your network, Catalyst Center ranks sites by energy consumption, estimated emissions, cost, and carbon emissions intensity.

 From the main menu, choose Energy Management > Comparison.

-The Comparison dashboard displays sites ranked by energy consumption, estimated emissions, estimated cost, and carbon emissions intensity.
+The Comparison dashboard ranks sites by energy consumption, estimated emissions, cost, and carbon emissions intensity.
 To view the site details for a specific rank, click the corresponding link.

-Click Show site details to view the site names and the ranks for each site.
+Click Show site details to view the name and rank of each site.

-Click each site name to view more granular details of the site.
+Click a site name to view more detailed information for that site.

 The Compare different time periods area shows a graph of energy consumption in watt-hours over selected time ranges.

-This image displays a graphical representation of energy consumed over a period.
+Displays a graphical representation of energy consumed over the selected period of time.